 "the goddamnest integrationist there is," quoted in Richard Nixon, The Life, John A. Farrell, p.
-395
+395 helmeted policemen and federal marshals, Black Power at Work, pp. 125-126

 16 percent of the population, Constructing Affirmative Action, pp. 132-133 only seven non-white apprentices, John Spellman, Politics Never Broke His Heart, pp. 101-102